 1. The "Hydration" Hallucination

 The Reality: You bought the 40oz insulated tumbler.
 You even put a "Pharmacist Fuel" sticker on it.
 But then 9:00 AM hit.
-The drive-thru bell started its rhythmic chanting, the insurance rejects started piling up like a winter storm in Maine, and suddenly, that tumbler is sitting three feet away - an unreachable oasis in a desert of counting trays and thermal paper.
+The drive-thru bell started its rhythmic chanting, the insurance rejects started piling up, and suddenly, that tumbler is sitting three feet away - an unreachable oasis in a desert of counting trays and thermal paper.
+By 2:00 PM, you're contemplating if "saline flush" counts as a beverage.

 Survival Tip: If you can't stay hydrated, at least stay caffeinated in style.